dongchen-123/Deep-Learning-PCB-Defect-Detection-with-YOLO/README.md

 # Training

-## pcb_defects.training.ipynb:

 The original dataset is processed then split into YOLO_dataset (includes train and val) and YOLO_test_dataset.
 As my Intel ARC GPU is not suitable for training YOLO models, I zipped the datasets and uploaded them onto Google Colab for training and testing using NVIDIA Tesla T4 GPU.

+## pcb_defects.training.ipynb

 I used the YOLO11s model rather than the more common YOLO11n, as it is more precise at recognizing relatively small details in an image.The model was trained for 200 epochs and the best version was then tested with the test dataset.

 Example predictions when testing: